edsonzmartinez/epiDeaths/paper.md

 ## Age-adjusted mortality rates

 Age-adjusted rates were developed in 1841 for the analysis of mortality data (3).
 It are used to compare relative mortality risks among groups and over time.
 The age-adjusted mortality rate (AAMR) enables mortality rates to be compared between different populations by taking into account the differences in their age structures.
 It is calculated using a standard population as a reference to help eliminate the effect of age when making comparisons.
-According to Curtin and Klein (1995), there are two main types of reference population: internal and external.
+According to @Curtin, there are two main types of reference population: internal and external.
 Internal reference populations are created using the data to be analysed.
 For example, the authors mention the average age distribution of all populations to be compared.
 One disadvantage of using an internal reference population is that the results cannot be compared with those obtained in other studies that used a different reference population.
-External reference populations are those that are not used in the data analysis.
-Curtin and Klein (1995) note, for example, that many studies typically use US population data provided by the National Center for Health Statistics (NCHS) for this purpose.
+External reference populations are those that are not used in the data analysis. @Curtin note, for example, that many studies typically use US population data provided by the National Center for Health Statistics (NCHS) for this purpose.

 The `AAMR()` function of the `epiDeaths` package calculates the age-adjusted mortality rate using direct standardisation [@Bruce:2018].
 For example,